-In order to more closely investigate this striking fact, meteorological conditions and selected fire danger indices have been plotted for part of the autumn drought period (19-30 November 2011) in Fig. 7.
+In order to more closely investigate this striking fact, meteorological conditions and selected fire danger indices have been plotted for part of the autumn drought period (19 to 30 November 2011) in Fig. 8 for which daily and higher resolved calculation of the respective index was possible (cf. Sect.
+2.3).

-During this period it was quite obvious that the daily amplitudes of both temperature and relative humidity were generally much more pronounced in Garmisch-Partenkirchen (black lines) than at Felsenkanzel (gray lines).
-In fact, temperature was mostly very low and humidity generally very high at Garmisch-Partenkirchen, only for a short period after noon every day, the temperatures in the valley exceeded those

-- a short period after noon every day, the temperatures in the valley exceeded those measured at Felsenkanzel and the relative humidity was equal.
-The reason for this was the disintegration of the nocturnal temperature inversion by strong solar heating during the day in the prevailing high pressure systems.
-During the night the clear sky caused strong radiative cooling and a gathering of the coldest air in the valley floor - (i.e. at Garmisch-Partenkirchen in our case).
+During this period it was quite obvious that the daily amplitudes of both temperature and relative humidity were generally much more pronounced in Garmisch-Partenkirchen (black lines) than at Felsenkanzel (grey lines).
+In fact, temperature was mostly very low and humidity generally very high at Garmisch-Partenkirchen; only for a short period after noon every day, the temperatures in the valley exceeded those measured at Felsenkanzel and the relative humidity was equal.
+The reason for this was the disintegration of the nocturnal temperature inversion and thermal belt by strong solar heating during the day in the prevailing high pressure systems.
+During the night the clear sky caused strong radiative cooling and a gathering of the coldest air on the valley floor (i.e. at Garmisch-Partenkirchen in our case).
 Hence, the meteorological differences between Garmisch-Partenkirchen and Felsenkanzel were more pronounced during the night.
-The strong daily cycle for Garmisch-Partenkirchen can be clearly observed at the beginning of the plotted period (19-22 November 2011), during which the previously mentioned Sylvenstein reservoir forest fire started (20 November 2011).
-Later on, with decreasing day length, the nocturnal temperature inversion and associated fog disinte- - grated less evenly, leading to less regular cycles of temperature and relative humidity (e.g. 24 November 2011).
+The strong daily cycle for Garmisch-Partenkirchen can be clearly observed at the beginning of the plotted period (19 to 22 November 2011), during which the previously mentioned Sylvenstein Reservoir forest fire started (20 November 2011).
+Later on, with decreasing day length, the nocturnal temperature inversion and associated fog disintegrated less evenly, leading to less regular cycles of temperature and relative humidity (e.g. 24 November 2011).

-Throughout the selected period, both the daily FFMC and McArthur's FFDI values (dashed lines in Fig. 7) were elevated or high and in contrast to reality, the fire danger at both stations was rated as almost identical in the beginning.
-From 23 November 2011 onwards, conditions were found to be more severe at Felsenkanzel than at Garmisch-Partenkirchen with McArthur's FFDI showing a distinctly faster reaction to changing environmental conditions.
+Throughout the selected period, both the instantaneous and the cumulative indices as well as those covering fire danger and those covering fuel moisture/potential ignitability showed a response to the drought.
+The daily index versions (dashed lines in Fig. 8) of all four indices (Angstrom, FFWI, McArthur, and FFMC) rated fire danger as almost identical in the beginning.
+From 23 November 2011 onwards, conditions were found to be more severe at Felsenkanzel than at Garmisch-Partenkirchen, with the instantaneous indices and McArthur's FFDI showing a distinctly faster reaction to changing environmental conditions than FFMC.